-Appendix B - Practicum Checklist, Sample Lesson Plans, Substitute Teaching Checklist willingness to accept this professional opportunity to work with one of our preservice Bachelor of Education students.
-The practicum component of the course conducted in the schools is fundamental to the preparation of preservice teachers beginning in the education profession.
-We look forward to this collaboration and hope that you find this professional experience rewarding.
+Appendix B - Practicum Checklist, Sample Lesson Plans, Substitute Teaching Checklist preservice teachers beginning in the education profession.
+We look forward to this collaboration between preservice teacher, associate teacher and university advisor and hope that you all find this professional experience rewarding.